Pav-Van/Used-Electric-Vehicle-Analysis-and-Prediction-Model/README.md

 ## Installation

 The Anaconda distribution of Python is needed to run the code, as well as the squarify and lightgbm libraries.
 The notebook uses python 3.11.3.
-To download the cars.csv, Git LFS (Large File Storage) is needed.
+To download the cars.csv from Github, Git LFS (Large File Storage) is needed.

 ## Project Motivation